dynatrace-oss/dynatrace-metric-utils-java/README.md

         .build();
 ```

-This pre-configuration can then be used to create `MetricLineBuilder` instance, which represent one data point before serialization.
+This pre-configuration can then be used to create `MetricLineBuilder` instances, which represent one data point before serialization.
 If the pre-configuration is omitted, **no** Dynatrace metadata, default dimensions or prefix will be set on the new metric.
 To create metric lines from data points, the `MetricLineBuilder` can be used as follows: